 In the southern part of East Birmingham, there is another significant industrial area alongside the A45, Birmingham-Solihull railway line and the Grand Union canal.
-Focused historically on the Tyseley Locomotive Works (now a heritage railway museum), the area is now home to the Tyseley Energy Park and many light manufacturing firms which benefit from the area's good road and rail transport links.
+Focused historically on the Tyseley Locomotive Works (now an engineering restoration centre and busy heritage attraction), the area is now home to the Tyseley Energy Park and many light manufacturing firms which benefit from the area's good road and rail transport links.